Video for Social Media

 - Identify key metrics for monitoring video engagement.

-- Edit pre-recorded video assets to create social platform-appropriate narratives.
+- Edit pre-recorded video assets to create social platform-appropriate video narratives.

 - Work hands-on with smartphone gear used in mobile broadcasting.